Here are answers to some frequently asked questions about the products in our store:

 My speaker is making crackling noise, is it broken?

 No. Newer generation Plecter boards will have speaker crackle when the battery is low, so you should probably charge it.
-On these sabers, we drive the LED pretty hard, and when the battery gets to a certain level, the soundboard and the LED start fighting over power.
+On these sabers, we drive the LED/Piexels pretty hard, and when the battery gets to a certain level, the soundboard and the LED/Pixels start fighting over power.
 The result of this is speaker crackle.
+On the newer Crystal Focus X, you can also enable a vocal message to indicate low battery.